DNPLab/DNPLab/docs/source/index.rst

 Welcome to dnpLab
 =================

-Welcome to the dnpLab documentation. dnpLab is an Open Source Phython package for importing and processing Dynamic Nuclear Polarization (DNP) data.
+Welcome to the dnpLab documentation. dnpLab is an Open Source Python package for importing and processing Dynamic Nuclear Polarization (DNP) data.
 The aim of the project is to provide a free, turn-key processing package for easy processing and analysis of DMP-NMR data.

 dnpLab is a collaborative project created by